zwkno1/serialization/README.md

 # serialization

-A serilize code generator can seriallize to xml,json,binary etc. and unserialize.
+A serilize code generator, which can seriallize to xml,json,binary etc. and unserialize.

 You should edit a descript file first,then use the codegen to gennerate serialize and unserialize code.